LemLib/LemLib/docs/tutorials/2_configuration.md

 #### Gear Ratio

 Users may wish to gear their tracking wheels.
 Contrary to what you'd expect, its not done to increase the precision of the sensor.
 Instead, tracking wheels may be geared to make them thinner.
 The gear ratio is equal to the teeth of the driven gear divided by the teeth of the driving gear.
-If you don't gear the tracking wheel, the gear ratio is equal to 1.
+If you don't gear the tracking wheel, set the gear ratio to 1.

 #### Config